JEWISH NOBEL PRIZE WINNERS IN PHYSIOLOGY OR MEDICINE

 3. Jewish mother, non-Jewish father.

-4. Gerty Cori appears on some Jewish lists, but not on others.
-The most comprehensive biographical portrait of her is contained in Sharon McGrayne's Nobel Prize Women in Science (Birch Lane, New York, NY, 1993).
+4. The most comprehensive biographical portrait of Gerty Cori is contained in Sharon McGrayne's Nobel Prize Women in Science (Birch Lane, New York, NY, 1993).
 McGrayne's account is based on interviews with more than a dozen of Cori's close friends and associates, with the details of her religious background obtained from interviews with Prof. Viktor Hamburger and Ann Cori.
 According to McGrayne, Cori was Jewish, but converted to Roman Catholicism prior to her marriage to Carl Cori in order to lessen the objections of his family, who felt that marriage to a Jewish woman would doom his prospects for an academic career in Europe.
 This is in close agreement with the note on Gerty Cori published by Joseph Larner in Biographical Memoirs, Volume 61 (National Academy Press, Washington, DC, 1992, p.
 112).
-Further confirmation can be found in the interview with Arthur Kornberg that appears in Candid Science II by István Hargittai (Imperial College Press, London, 2002, p.
+Further confirmation can be found in the interview with Nobel laureate Arthur Kornberg that appears in Candid Science II by István Hargittai (Imperial College Press, London, 2002, p.
 58).

 6. Jewish father, non-Jewish mother, according to an interview published in Candid Science II by István Hargittai (Imperial College Press, London, 2002, p.
 562).

-7. Jewish father, non-Jewish mother, according to a follow-up dipatch issued by the Jewish Telegraphic Agency (JTA) several days after publication of its October 14, 1992 story on that year's Nobel Prizes, written by Tom Tugend.
-Fischer is a member of the Board of Governors of the Weizmann Institute.
+7. Jewish father, non-Jewish mother, according to a follow-up dispatch issued by the Jewish Telegraphic Agency (JTA) several days after publication of its October 14, 1992 story on that year's Nobel Prizes, written by Tom Tugend.
+Fischer has been a member of the Board of Governors of the Weizmann Institute.

-12. Although born to Jewish parents, Greengard's mother died in childbirth and he was raised as a Christian by a non-Jewish stepmother; see http://www.nobel.se/medicine/laureates/2000/greengard-autobio.html and the interview in Candid Science V: Conversations with Famous Scientists, by Balazs Hargittai and István Hargittai (Imperial College Press, London, 2005, pp. 650-653).
+12. Although born to Jewish parents, Greengard's mother died in childbirth and he was raised as a Christian by a non-Jewish stepmother; see first two paragraphs of autobiography: http://www.nobel.se/medicine/laureates/2000/greengard-autobio.html and the interview in Candid Science V: Conversations with Famous Scientists, by Balazs Hargittai and István Hargittai (Imperial College Press, London, 2005, pp. 650-653).

 13. See http://www.nobel.se/medicine/laureates/2000/kandel-autobio.html.

-18. Son of Ernest and Brondelle (Fleisher) Beutler.
-Ernest Beutler was a German-Jewish refugee who later became a distinguished American hematologist and biomedical scientist; see Encyclopaedia Judaica, Vol. 11 (Keter, Jerusalem, 1972, p.
+18. Son of Ernest and Brondelle (née Fleisher) Beutler.
+Ernest Beutler was a German-Jewish refugee who later became a distinguished American hematologist and biomedical scientist (1975 Gairdner Foundation Award); see Encyclopaedia Judaica, Vol. 11 (Keter, Jerusalem, 1972, p.
 1200).
 Brondelle Beutler was the daughter of Harry and Mary (Krasne) Fleisher, both of whom were Russian-Jewish immigrants to the United States.
+See also the section entitled "My background" in http://www.nobelprize.org/nobel_prizes/medicine/laureates/2011/beutler-bio.html.

 QUESTIONS AND COMMENTS: CONTACT US